National marketing campaign partnerships

 Boots

-Boots features NHS content and assets on their Health Hub, which provides healthcare advice to their customers.
+Boots features NHS content and assets on their Health Hub, which provides healthcare advice to their customers and proactively support a range of our Help us, help you campaigns.

 Google